treble-maker123/tmux-config/README.md

 -   Move window: . (period) then enter an index for the window
 -   Split window horizontally: | (pipe)
 -   Split window vertically: - (dash)
+-   Move to the left window: Shift + Left arrow
+-   Move to the right window: Shift + Right arrow

 #### Session